DefinitelyTyped/DefinitelyTyped/README.md

 Definitely Typed only works because of contributions by users like you!

+Please see `CONTRIBUTING.md` for contribution guidelines, the Code of Conduct, and DCO sign-off instructions.

 ### Testing

 Before you share your improvement with the world, use the types yourself by creating a `typename.d.ts` file in your project and filling out its exports: